Is Anakeesta Worth It?

 So now it seems to make sense.
 You can see the chair lifts and chondolas slowing taking you up on to this mountain as you walk and drive by, but what is at the top?

 Wait...what's a chondola?
 Well it's a hybrid chairlift and gondola.
-The chondola is enclosed and chairlift is open.
+The chondola is enclosed (great for children and strollers ) and chairlift is open-air.
 Both rides are approximately 12 minutes each way and use the same lift line, at the same price.

-Anakeesta is sometimes referred to as the new sky lift in Galtinburg.
-It's advertised as a magical tree house themed adventure park where one can play, eat, shop and relax.
+Anakeesta is sometimes referred to as the new sky lift in Gatlinburg.
+It's a magical tree house themed adventure park where one can play, eat, shop and relax.
 So you'd like to know: Does it live up to the promise?

 As of the 2017 opening, prices are $19.99 for adults, $17.99 for seniors and $15.99 kids.
 This includes everything except the ziplines.
 The Dueling Ziplines are additional and run between 25-30 bucks each.